nusco/narjillos/backlog.md

 ###Physicist

-* Smooth, inertial targeting or target hysteresis (to avoid skewing flickering when target is on opposite side) °°
+* Smooth, inertial targeting (to avoid skewing flickering when target is on opposite side) °°
 * Remove "tail wiggling dog" effect (requires conservation of MoI during update in vacuum) °°

 ###Speed Demon